Santa Fe Photos from the collection of Rev. Hakuai Oda

 Under the Moon I Saw in Exile

 El Palacio, a quarterly magazine published by the New Mexico Department of Cultural Affairs printed my article about the poet prisoners at the Santa Fe Interment Camp.
-We appreciate the editor, Cynthia Baughman, for devoting so much time and energy to so capably communicate this facet of American history to the Santa Fe art community and beyond.
+We appreciate the editor, Cynthia Baughman, for devoting much time and energy to help spread this facet of American history to the Santa Fe art community and beyond.

 The cover image is a beautiful painting of the camp by Santa Fe artist, Jerry West.
-Mr. West's father, Hal, was a guard at the camp during WWII and drew numerous sketches of life from the guards' point of view.
+Mr. West's father, Hal, was a guard at the camp during WWII and drew numerous sketches of life from a guard's point of view.

 Santa Fe Internment Camp conference to commemorate New Mexico's state centennial